 The Faculty Excellence in Service Award is granted to faculty who demonstrate excellence in service.
 Recipients will have made outstanding contributions to CECS through direct involvement with committees, programs, special projects, or student organizations that further the mission of the College and the campus.
 Open to all Lecturers III/IV, tenured and tenure-track faculty, and professors of engineering practice.
 Winners receive a $1,000 monetary award.
 Committee Chair: CECS Dean.

-How are recipients determined?
+How are recipients selected?

 Nominations will be considered by ad-hoc committees, which will include: the committee chair, two members of CECS faculty, one member of UM-Dearborn faculty.
 Lecturers III/IV can serve on the Teaching and Service Award committees.
 Research faculty may serve on the Research Award Committee.
 Professors of engineering practice can serve on the service committee.

 The award committee chair shall appoint committee members and call a meeting to consider nominees.
-A final decision should be submitted to the Dean’s Office no later than March 31st.

 The Paul K. Trojan Collegiate Professorship of Engineering was established in March 2012 to recognize faculty members with a distinguished record.
 Appointments to this position are for a five-year renewable term.